changliao1025/pyflowline/docs/algorithm/algorithm.rst

 Flowline confluence extraction
 ==============================

-This algorithms scans the whole network and defines the vertices that has more then one upstream flowlines as river confluences.
+This algorithm scans the whole network and defines the vertices that have more than one upstream flowline as river confluences.

 ==============================
 Merge flowline